judywangsg/ExceptionHandler-and-push-notifications/README.md

 # ExceptionHandler
 A library to assist when a unhandled exception occurs in the program.
 Automatically sends notification to your Android phone when an error occurs.
-Also provides method to send notification to phone for info, warning etc.
+Also provides method to send notification to phone for info, warning etc. (<b>Not limited only to exceptions)

 Currently supports Java and Python.